PySport/matplotvideo/README.md

 ## What is it?

 **matplotvideo** is a Python package providing an easy way to sync matplotlib plots to video.
+Some of the features:
+- Frame-accurate seeking forward and backward
+- Playback speed control between 0.01x and 4x
+- Auto-frame drop when updating plot takes longer than video frame duration
+- Seek through entire video
+- Fast pause/play toggle using spacebar
+- Play all cv2 supported media types

 ## Where to get it
 The source code is currently hosted on GitHub at: